 One of the components provided in the catalog is the Item Relation component.
 Through this component, you can link related items to a particular item.
 This field can be queried as follows:

-The subtree field works similar to how the children field works.
+The subtree field works similarly to how the children field works.
 However, when you want to slice items or when you want to add pagination, this is the field you would use.
 This field is discussed in more detail in the pagination section.
 Let's say you want to fetch only the top 3 items within a folder, this is how you can do it:

 A collection of components is what makes up a shape in Crystallize.
-This includes - single line component, rich text, switch component, images, videos, etc. The following query asks for all the components present on the path specified.
-For simplicity's sake, we are only asking for the content if it's a rich text component or if it's an image one.
+This includes single line component, rich text, videos, file, etc. The following query asks for all the components present on the path specified.
+For simplicity's sake, we’re only retrieving rich text and image component information.

 Any of the items defined in Crystallize can have multiple topics attached to them.
-To fetch all the topics associated with a product, a document, or a folder, you can do the following:
+To fetch all the topics associated with a product, document, or folder, you can do the following:

 As mentioned above, there are some fields that are specific to products only.
 This includes vatType, isVirtual, isSubscriptionOnly, variants, and defaultVariants.
 Let's take a look at each of these in more detail.

 Note: Keep in mind that since these fields are specific to the product, you will need to use the product type in the query.